 With a growing number of individuals facing food allergies or related issues, the restaurant industry's inadequate accommodation for dietary restrictions poses significant risks for those affected.

-How might we turn Fourth into a platform that empowers allergy sufferers to confidently select and savor restaurant meals, emphasizing both inclusivity and safety?
+How might we turn OpenTable into a platform that empowers allergy sufferers to confidently select and savor restaurant meals, emphasizing both inclusivity and safety?

 The inception of this project is rooted in the experiences of a dear friend, "Alicia," who grapples with substantial hurdles when dining out due to her extensive dietary restrictions.
 Her struggles shed light on a pervasive issue: countless individuals like Alicia find themselves marginalized and disempowered in a restaurant landscape that often falls short in catering to their needs.